khaled-0/Syncara/README.md

 ## Special Thanks

 - [@ilyassesalama](https://github.com/ilyassesalama) - For providing https://syncara.app
+- [@PranavPurwar](https://github.com/PranavPurwar) - For building the homepage at https://syncara.app
 - To all the open source devs for their wonderful libraries.
+- And to the peoples involved with this project in various ways

 ## Star History